GuriZenit/discord-ai/README.md

 # discord-ai
-A discord bot using ChatGPT API!
+A discord bot using ChatGPT 3 API!

 ## Usage

-You will need only two things, the discord-bot and openai-api's tokens you can see a example of the `.env` file here:
+You only need two things, both discord-bo and openai-api's tokens you can see a example of the `.env` file here:

 ```